Skip to main content

 Beyond Time's goal tracking lets you see your patterns over weeks and months, so you know when you're thriving, when you're coasting, and when you need to scale back.

-Keeping the Habit Loop Alive
+What is Keeping the Habit Loop Alive?

 Charles Duhigg's habit loop — cue, routine, reward — requires repetition to strengthen.
 When you skip a day entirely, the neural pathway weakens.
 But when you do even a tiny version of the routine, the pathway fires.
 The loop stays alive.